-When this bit is enabled, the RF PLL N and R counters are reset and the charge pump is put in a TRI-STATE condition.
+When this bit is enabled, the RF PLL N and R counters are reset and the charge pump is put in a Tri-State condition.
 This feature should be disabled for normal operation.
-This feature should be disabled for normal operation.
+This feature should be disabled for normal

-A counter reset is applied whenever the chip is powered up through software or CE pin.
+NOTE A counter reset is applied whenever the chip is powered up through software or CE pin.